 This comes down to the fact that when you take cortisol, it greatly diminishes how your body makes cortisol altogether.
 Once you lower your own cortisol output, it takes more time (even more than before) to get that regulation back in order.

 The main strategy is to take things slowly.
-The way that we do that at Integrative Health is by using a compounded cortisol.
+At Integrative Health the way we do that is by using a compounded cortisol.
 This is a little different from hydrocortisone, as a more active analog and in more exact quantities.

 What it ultimately takes is a slow decrease, milligram by milligram, that is personalized to exactly your needs.
 At the slowest, it might be a milligram per week, or it might be a milligram per day.
 It all depends on you and your needs.

 The tricky part is that you always want to make sure that your body is compensating, and you do that by tracking the following: